crmcog/sf-cog/README.md

 1. Self-educate on salesforce
 1. Prepare for certification
-1. Use the guides as teaching aids
+1. Use content as teaching aids
 1. Have a blast

 ## Contributing